-This measure reports the average time for each Lottery investigation to be completed by the Enforcement Division.
-Purpose/Importance: This measure allows the Enforcement Division the ability to identify problem areas on the efficiency and timely completion of lottery investigations.
+This measure allows the Enforcement Division the ability to identify problem areas on the efficiency and timely completion of lottery investigations.
 It also provides specific data to help identify patterns of activity, develop pro-active measures and/or allocate staffing and resources appropriately.
 Source/Collection of Data: